Augustan literature: Drama

 John Gay parodied the opera with his satirical Beggar's Opera (1728) and offered up a parody of Robert Walpole's actions during the South Sea Bubble.
 Superficially, the play is about a man named Macheath who keeps being imprisoned by a thief named Peachum and who escapes prison over and over again because the daughter of the jailor, Lucy Lockitt, is in love with him.
 That is an obvious parallel with the case of Jonathan Wild (Peachum) and Jack Sheppard (Macheath).
 However, it was also the tale of Robert Walpole (Peachum) and the South Sea directors (Macheath).
 The play was a hit, and its songs were printed up and sold.
-However, when Gay wrote a sequel called Polly, Walpole had the play suppressed before performance (Winn 112–114).
+However, when Gay wrote a sequel called Polly, Walpole had the play suppressed before performance.

 Playwrights were therefore in straits.
 On the one hand, the playhouses were doing without plays by turning out hack-written pantomimes.
 On the other hand, when a satirical play appeared, the Whig ministry would suppress it.
 The antagonism was picked up by Henry Fielding, who was not afraid to fight Walpole.
 His Tom Thumb (1730) was a satire on all of the tragedies written before him, with quotations from all the worst plays patched together for absurdity, and the plot concerned the eponymous tiny man attempting to run things.
 It was, in other words, an attack on Robert Walpole and the way that he was referred to as "the Great Man".
 Here, the Great Man is made obviously deficient by being a midget.
 Walpole responded, and Fielding's revision of the play was in print only.
 It was written by "Scribblerus Secundus".
 Its title page announced it was the Tragedy of Tragedies, which functioned as a clearly Swiftian parodic satire.
 Anti-Walpolean sentiment also showed in increasingly political plays.
-A particular play of unknown authorship entitled A Vision of the Golden Rump was cited when Parliament passed the Licensing Act of 1737.
+A particular play of unknown authorship entitled A Vision of the Golden Rump was cited when Parliament passed the Licensing Act 1737.